finEQUITY

 • Mental models: Is it clear who finEQUITY’s target audiences are based on our descriptions?

-• Information architecture: Given the homepage and navigation, what content do users expect to find on subsequent pages?
+• Informationarchitecture: Given the homepage and navigation, what content do users expect to find on subsequent pages?

 • Process clarity: Do users understand what working with finEQUITY entails?